Sabi Sands Game Reserve A Brief History

 These two were amazing I don’t think you could find two more passionate people, who absolutely love there job.
 And also very friendly and tool time to get to know us personally.
 Which made the whole experience that much better.

 To be honest it made the drives so much better to have there knowledge firstly from kevin the Driver / Guide.
 He was so passionate about all the animals and gave great insight to there behavior and how they survive and behave in the area.

 Lybon who was the spotter who I believe was local to the area knew the land like the back of his hand, It was fascinating to see him picking out tracks and spotting everything in sight.

 The Savanna is very passionate about giving back to the locals and the community projects they have in place are amazing.

-If I’m honest would not do them justice to explain them so I have put a link here and take a look for yourselves they are a credit to this community. https://savannalodge.com/community-projects/
+If I’m honest would not do them justice to explain them so check out Savanna community projects and take a look for yourselves they are a credit to this community.

 So to conclude our trip to Savanna Private Game Reserve this was truly an experience of a lifetime, we will never forget it and one memories we will never forget.

 We would highly recommend to anyone, if you are planning a safari in South Africa please look these guys up you would not regret it.